not-an-aardvark/snoowrap/src/README.md

 ### Content objects

 Most content constructors (`Comment`, `Submission`, etc.) are subclasses of the [RedditContent](./objects/RedditContent.js) class.
 (Note: The `Listing` and `More` constructors are exceptions to this rule.)
 Every `RedditContent` instance carries a reference to the snoowrap instance that initially created it.
 This allows further requests to be made directly from the content objects.
 (For example, `Comment#upvote` works by sending an OAuth request from the snoowrap instance that initially created the given comment.)
-This snoowrap can be accessed through the `_r` property, i.e. `r.get_comment('abcdef')._r === r`.
+This snoowrap can be accessed through the `_r` property, i.e. `r.getComment('abcdef')._r === r`.

 `RedditContent` instances carry shortcut functions such as `_get`, `_post`, etc. These do the same thing as the corresponding functions on the snoowrap prototype.